-Today we take advantage of some of the most spectacular views we will encounter on the trek at the base camp of Chomolhari, and spend the day exploring the Jangothang area.
-Today we can sleep in and enjoy a leisurely morning at our camp and then embark on an excursion to obtain better views of the mountains or perhaps visit Tshophu, a high-altitude lake.
-There is the chance we will spot some grazing yaks, and perhaps blue sheep, which effortlessly navigate the rugged terrain.
+Today, at the base camp of Chomolhari, we take advantage of some of the most spectacular views we will encounter on the trek, and spend the day exploring our surroundings.
+We can sleep in and enjoy a leisurely morning at our camp and then embark on an excursion to find even better views of the mountains or perhaps visit Tshophu, a high-altitude lake.
+There is a chance we will spot some grazing yaks, and perhaps blue sheep, which effortlessly navigate the rugged terrain.
 After a second night at Jangothang, our lungs should be ready for our ascent of Nyele-la pass the following day.

 Departure from Paro

 We are transferred to the airport for an early morning departure from Paro.
 From here we say farewell before our journey home, or continue on to other exciting destinations.

 Please note that this is a typical itinerary, and actual activities may vary to take advantage of weather conditions, local events, and to allow serendipity to play a hand in your experience.
 We try to plan our trips at a time that offers the most favorable weather conditions.
 However, if poor weather conditions persist at the time of your departure, such as snow on the high passes, we reserve the right to change the itinerary described here and offer an alternative to the trek.
 This may be a decision that is made once you are already in Bhutan or after setting out for the trek.
 Accommodations are as outlined in the itinerary, although we reserve the right to change these should the need arise.

 - Oct 17–28, 2016